daviemakz/compose-transducers/README.md

 This package combines functional composition and transducers to allow high performance operations from arrays (or other iterables) with minimal garbage collection.
 Under the hood we utilise [transducer.js](https://github.com/cognitect-labs/transducers-js) and function composition to allow you to build highly efficient data pipelines.

-This results in much faster performance than traditional methods without having to implement this yourself.

 ## Installation

 To install simply run: